 6. Simple Stitches

-Basic embroidery stitches such as running stitch, backstitches, satin, and blanket stitches work best on paper.
-Cross stitch patterns are also great to use on pre-punched holes.
+Basic embroidery stitches such as running stitches, backstitches, satin, and blanket stitches work best on paper.
+Cross-stitch patterns are also great to use on pre-punched holes.

 7. Don’t Pull Your Thread Too Hard